MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/4-using-dashboards-in-the-azure-portal.md

 When sharing a dashboard in Azure, the shared dashboard will be added to a *resource group* - the portal will prompt you to create a dashboard resource group by default, although you can specify a custom resource group as well.

-> [!NOTE]
-> Note: Individual tiles still enforce security on the individual resource or resource group the tile represents.
-> This means that if a user has a dashboard shared with them, but some of the tile resources are not shared with them, those tiles do not display the secure resource information.
+> [!NOTE] Individual tiles still enforce security on the individual resource or resource group the tile represents.
+This means that if a user has a dashboard shared with them, but some of the tile resources are not shared with them, those tiles do not display the secure resource information.

 Azure RBAC assigns a *role* to a *principal* at a *scope*.